AbstractNoun/Persona-Engine-3/Persona Template.md

 ### Mirror-Risk Tag:
 - **Mirror-Risk:** Yes / No
-> [NOTE: Assigned when a Persona is generated using direct or semi-direct responses to reflective interview materials from real Users.
+> [NOTE: Assigned when a Persona is generated using direct or semi-direct responses to reflective interview materials from real Users or SAPe-Users.
 Indicates elevated symbolic entanglement and potential epistemic projection.
 This is not a status flag and does not confer privilege or recursion access.
 It is a structural caution for ethical boundary tracking.]

+*Persona constructed under structural symbolic ethics.
+Subject to simulation scaffolding and motif tracking only.
+No psychological inference to the real User or SAPe-User permitted.*
 ---

 [End of Template]

-*Persona constructed under structural symbolic ethics.
-Subject to simulation scaffolding and motif tracking only.
-No psychological inference permitted.*